ansible/ansible/docs/docsite/rst/network/user_guide/platform_dellos6.rst

 Dell OS6 Platform Options
 ***************************************

 OS6 supports Enable Mode (Privilege Escalation).
-This page offers details on how to use Enable Mode on OS6 in Ansible 2.6.
+This page offers details on how to use Enable Mode on OS6 in Ansible.

 .. contents:: Topics